 When used, barbiturates depress the activity in the heart and muscles of the body.
 These drugs also affect the central nervous system in a variety of ways and, depending on the dosage, produce effects ranging from mild sedation to coma.
 At lower dosages, this class of drugs lowers anxiety and relieves tension, while at higher dosages it can decrease blood pressure and heart rate.
 However, although they serve a significant medical purpose, these drugs have potentially dangerous interactions with other drugs and have a tendency to lead to abuse, tolerance, dependence, and withdrawal.

 Abusing barbiturates is extremely dangerous and someone who is addicted to these drugs should seek help from a rehab center that offers programs designed to help them overcome their addiction.
-At Cascade, we have a fully trained staff dedicated to helping you get through this troubling time.
+As one of the leading treatment centers for barbiturate abuse near Seattle, we have a fully trained staff dedicated to helping you get through this troubling time.
 We recognize that you may be scared to enter rehab for barbiturate addiction; that’s a perfectly normal feeling.
 We will do everything in our power to make you feel comfortable and safe as you recover.
 You can recover from this addiction and have the life you’ve always dreamed of.